Shrimp Boil Sides

-What side dishes go best with a Low Country Boil?
-Some great are Cole Slaw, Green Beans, Baked Beans, Collard Greens, Black-eyed Peas, or a fresh salad.
-Other popular additions are cornbread and hush puppies.
+What are the best Shrimp Boil sides?
+Some great side dishes to pair with a Shrimp Boil are Cole Slaw, Green Beans, Baked Beans, Collard Greens, Black-eyed Peas, Red Rice, or a fresh garden salad.
+Other popular side dishes for a shrimp boil are cornbread and hush puppies.

-After you have eaten your shrimp boil, try chilled watermelon, apple pie, or peach cobbler for desert.
+What desserts go with a Shrimp Boil?
+After eating your shrimp boil, try chilled watermelon, apple pie, or peach cobbler for dessert.
 All of these deserts are true Southern classics!

 Old Bay Seasoning or Zatarain’s Seasoning

-Two of the most popular spices for a Shrimp Boil are Old Bay Seasoning and Zatarain’s Seasoning.
+Old Bay Seasoning and Zatarain’s Seasoning are two of the most popular spices for a Shrimp Boil.
 Both of these seasonings are great for using on a Shrimp Boil.
 However, Old Bay Seasoning seems to be the more commonly used spice mix.
 Old Bay is the Shrimp Boil seasoning we use in our recipe.

-Try making a Shrimp Boil with Old Bay and making a Shrimp Boil with Zatarain’s and see which seasoning you like the best!
+Also, you can try making a Shrimp Boil with Old Bay and a Shrimp Boil with Zatarain’s and see which seasoning you like the best!

-If the water you are going to boil your shrimp in is at a rolling boil, then it should only take about one or two minutes to thoroughly boil up to five pounds of shrimp.
-You will know the shrimp are cooked when the shell has turned an orange color and the meat is firm and white.
-The meat of most shrimp is gray before it has been cooked.
+If the water you are going to boil your shrimp in is at a rolling boil, it should only take about one or two minutes to boil up to five pounds of shrimp thoroughly.
+You will know the shrimp have cooked when the shell has turned orange, and the meat is firm and white.
+The meat of most shrimp is gray before it is cooked.

 How to Cook Shrimp

 Want to learn more about how to cook shrimp?
-Although the shrimp in a Shrimp Boil are cooked by submerging them in boiling water, there are many different ways to cook shrimp.
-Sauteing shrimp in a pan is one popular way to cook shrimp.
-Sauteed Shrimp are used for making dishes such as Garlic Shrimp, Seafood Alfredo, and many other delicious shrimp meals.
+Although the shrimp in a Shrimp Boil cooks by submerging them in boiling water, there are many different ways to cook shrimp.
+Sautéing shrimp in a sauté pan is one popular way to cook shrimp.
+Sautéed Shrimp are used for making dishes such as Garlic Shrimp, Seafood Alfredo, and many other delicious shrimp meals.
 Shrimp can also be put on a skewer and cooked on a grill.
 Deep frying shrimp is another popular way to cook shrimp.
-Shrimp are a versatile ingredient to cook with and can be cooked in countless different ways.
+Shrimp is a versatile ingredient and can be cooked in countless different ways.

 How to boil peeled shrimp?
 You can boil peeled shrimp the same way you boil shrimp with the shell still on by submerging them in boiling water.
-Shrimp will still take on a orange color when they are cooked.
-However, it is more common to boil shrimp with the shells still on and peel them after cooking.
+Shrimp will still take on an orange color when they are cooked.
+However, boiling shrimp with the shells still on is more common than peeling them after cooking.

 Watch our YouTube video about boiling fresh shrimp.